CurlyTaleGamesLLC/MaxFeeder/README.md

 ![Max Feeder Assembled](/Docs/assembly_07_max_feeder.jpg)
 Using three M3 6mm screws attach the Feeder Cover to the Feeder Base, don't over tighten, you are threading into plastic.
 And that's it!
 You're done!

+# Open PnP AutoFeeder Configuration

+### Documentation for this is coming soon